abdullahTarik/CN_Assignment_01/http/http_answers.md

-# HTTP Analysis – CN Assignment 01
+# HTTP Analysis – CN Assignment no 1

 ## Q1.
 What is the name of website?
 The website accessed is identified by the **Host header** in the GET request: